 - Remove burrata from the fridge and so it comes to room temperature.
-In a large pan or pot, add olive oil and peeled garlic cloves and saute for a few minutes on medium heat
+Then make the Italian pasta sauce by adding olive oil and peeled garlic cloves to a saucepan and saute for a few minutes on medium heat

 - Add canned tomatoes and slightly smash them with a wooden spoon.
 Add a cup of water to the can to capture any leftover sauce

 - Season with salt and pepper, basil leaves and simmer with the lid on for 20 minutes on a low-medium heat